Principality of Calenberg: Thirty Years' War

 After Eric's death in 1584 Calenberg-Göttingen was again ruled by the Wolfenbüttel line of the Welfs.
 In the Thirty Years' War the brother of Duke Frederick Ulrich, "mad" Christian, brought the war to the state.
 After Danish troops under King Christian IV, who was then commander of the Lower Saxon Circle, was defeated by the general of the Catholic League, Tilly in the Battle of Lutter, Tilly occupied the whole principality in 1626.
 Only the cities of Brunswick and Hanover could not be captured.

 When Duke Frederick Ulrich died childless in 1634 the Wolfenbüttel line of the Middle House of Brunswick ended with him.
 In 1635 Duke Augustus the Elder from the Middle House of Lüneburg received the Principality of Calenberg-Göttingen.
 After his death in 1636 his younger brother George became its ruler.
 He was successful as a general on the Swedish side and he also succeeded in 1637 in recovering the country and especially the towns for the Welfs.
 He initially ruled out of occupied Hildesheim, but then moved his residence to Hanover, which he also had built as a fortress.
+He had the former Franciscan friary, built around 1300, converted into the Leineschloss, which from then on served as a residence for the sovereigns of the principality.
 After his death in 1641 a separate peace was hastily concluded with the emperor, which had to be paid for by the return of the land acquired during the Hildesheim Diocesan Feud.
 George's sons, Christian Louis, George William, John Frederick and Ernest Augustus then ruled the Principality of Calenberg-Göttingen in succession.

 Elevation to an electorate

 In 1665 the Principality of Grubenhagen, whose line had died out in 1596 and over which the lines of Lüneburg and Wolfenbüttel had long fought in the Imperial Chamber Court, was also finally added to the Calenberg dynasty.
 George's youngest son, Ernest Augustus, who ruled from 1679, carried on the successful policies of his father and his brothers.
 In 1689 the Calenbergs also inherited Saxe-Lauenburg.
-Ernest Augustus switched to the side of the Emperor and introduced primogeniture, contrary to the direction of his father.
-In 1692 for his services to the Emperor, Ernest Augustus was rewarded after a long struggle with the title of the ninth electorate.
+Ernest Augustus switched to the side of the emperor and introduced primogeniture, contrary to the direction of his father.
+In 1692 for his services to the emperor, Ernest Augustus was rewarded after a long struggle with the title of the ninth electorate.
 Officially he was now the Elector of Brunswick-Lüneburg and his government was called the "Electoral Brunswick-Lüneburg Government".
 In 1705 it was enhanced further by the inheritance of the Principality of Lüneburg, whereby all the estates of the Welfs, apart from the Principality of Brunswick-Wolfenbüttel, became united under the line also known as the House of Hanover from which the British royal throne are descended.